Naci-T/real-estate-price-prediction/README.md

 - What are the **most/less** expensive municipalities in Belgium/Wallonia/Flanders?
 (Average price, median price, price per square meter)

-For this question we had to link the postal codes with the region.
-In a later analysis for the case study in 3.2 we will also need to divide the dataset by province.
-We've hence written two functions to link the postal codes with the region and province associated with it.
-Important to note is that Brussels is considered as a province too.
-In a next phase we would advise to use one function instead of two.
-This can be done by using a dictionary.
-It is also a good idea to work with a dataframe which also includes the cities.
+In this question, we needed to link postal codes with the corresponding region and province.
+In a later stage of our case study (3.2), we also had to divide the dataset by province.
+To do this, we created two functions that link the postal codes with their associated region and province.
+It's important to note that Brussels is considered a province as well.
+For future analysis, it would be more efficient to use one function that utilizes a dictionary.
+It's also recommended to work with a dataframe that includes city information.

-We saw that the highest price per square meter is located in the cities with postal codes 8620 (Nieuwpoort), 3000 (Leuven), 1933 (Zaventem), 8301(Knokke-Heist) and 8300(Knokke).
-Those are municipalities that are coveted by investors as they want to buy and rent for profit.
-The difference between Knokke and other cities are remarkable and hence need further investigation to see if there are any errors in the dataset.
+From the analysis, we found that the highest price per square meter is found in cities with postal codes 8620 (Nieuwpoort), 3000 (Leuven), 1933 (Zaventem), 8301 (Knokke-Heist) and 8300 (Knokke).
+These municipalities are popular among investors looking to buy and rent properties for profit.
+The difference in prices between Knokke and other cities is notable and requires further investigation to determine if there are any errors in the dataset.

-The less expensive municipalities are the cities with the following postal codes 5550(Alle), 7804(Aat), 6666(Houffalize), 6741(Étalle) and 5576(Beauraing).
+On the other hand, the least expensive municipalities are the cities with postal codes 5550 (Alle), 7804 (Aat), 6666 (Houffalize), 6741 (Étalle) and 5576 (Beauraing).

-For the most and less expensive city according to the price per square meter, we have also calculated the mean and median.
-We'll show this for Belgium.
+To further understand the prices, we also calculated the mean and median prices per square meter for the most and least expensive cities in Belgium.

 <img title="Most and less expensive cities in Belgium" alt="belgium prices" src="./images/tabel_belgium.png">

+This analysis can also be repeated for each region and province.

 #### 3.2: Case

-As part of the project, we were asked to deliver meaningful insights about the dataset.
-We have therefore worked on 2 questions for the following clients:
+As part of the project, we were tasked with providing valuable insights about the dataset.
+We have therefore focused on two questions for the following clients:

-- Client 1 is a (apartment) builder from Wallonia who's building apartment blocks and selling each unit.
-The builder is doubting wether to install an USA-kitchen and if this will have an effect on the house prices.
+- Client 1 is an apartment builder from Wallonia who is constructing apartment buildings and selling each unit.
+The builder is uncertain about whether to include an American-style kitchen in the units and if this will affect the house prices.
-- Client 2 is an investor from Flanders who's interested in buying properties which are in need of restoration.
-He's wondering in which provinces he can have a better profit margin after renovating it.
+- Client 2 is an investor from Flanders who is interested in purchasing properties that need restoration.
+He is curious about which provinces would provide a higher profit margin after renovation.

 ##### Case 1: Analyzing the price difference between USA kitchens and normal kitchens in apartments in Wallonia.

-We have divided the dataset according to the following kitchen types: USA-kitchen and normal kitchen in Wallonia.
-The following graph shows that there are differences notable in the price according to the kitchen type.
-For both kitchen types we've also checked other variables like living area and those were comparable.
+We separated the dataset into two categories based on kitchen type: American-style kitchen and normal kitchen in Wallonia.
+The graph below illustrates that there are notable differences in prices based on the kitchen type.
+We also verified other variables such as living area, and they were similar between the two kitchen types.

 <img title="Apartment prices according to kitchen type" alt="belgium prices" src="./images/Boxplot_kitchen.png">

 ##### Case 2: Analyzing the price difference between several properties in the provinces of Flanders according to their state.

-After comparing the price from new properties and properties to restore (in each province), we see that in Limburg and West Flanders there's a good profit margin.
+After analyzing the prices of new properties and properties that need restoration in each province, we found that there is a good profit margin for properties in Limburg and West Flanders.

 <img title="Prices according to state of property in each province" alt="province prices" src="./images/price_state.png">

-## End of case study.
-Both clients were happy with the analysis.
+## This concludes our case study.
+Both clients were satisfied with the analysis we provided.